WARNING: unbalanced footnote start tag short code found.

 Thanksgiving in Canada is observed on the second Monday of October.

-Thanksgiving in Canada is now a long-weekend food festival to celebrate the harvest.
+It is a long-weekend food festival to celebrate the harvest.
 Though religious in origin, it is now largely secular and celebrated by people of most faiths and cultural origins.

-In “size”, the meal usually comes close to equalling Christmas in terms of food, preparation and quantity of food.
-In Canada, Thanksgiving and Christmas are the two big food “high holidays.”
+In “size”, the meal usually comes close to rivalling Christmas in terms of food, preparation and quantity of food.
+In Canada, Thanksgiving and Christmas are the two big food “high holidays”.